Muhammed-als/Final_Modular_Asteroids_Game/Final_Modular_Asteroids_Game/doc/IPostEntityProcessingService.md

 <tr>
 <td><Strong>PostConditions</strong></td>
 <td>
-The system has been post processed in the game.
+The system has been post processed after the main processing has completed.

 </td>